MangoRedditPlayer/Memorial-Template/tributes.md

 <script>
 document.addEventListener('DOMContentLoaded', function() {
     const tributesContainer = document.getElementById('tributes-container');
-    const csvUrl = "{{ site.memorial_settings.published_tributes_csv_url | escape }}";
+    // The following Liquid tag will be replaced by Jekyll with the actual URL from your _config.yml const csvUrl = "{{ site.memorial_settings.published_tributes_csv_url | escape }}";

     if (!csvUrl || csvUrl === "" || csvUrl === "YOUR_PUBLISHED_GOOGLE_SHEET_CSV_URL_HERE") {